-The Oscars mix- up has been the hot chatter for a couple of weeks now.
+The Oscars mix-up was a hot topic following up the 2017 ceremony.
 As I think about this and the error that was made, I believe there are several lessons that we can walk away with.

 If you are in doubt – ASK.